Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/Specification Document.md

 I am using Python and I am proficient in it.
 I can also use SQL and R but out of the two, I am more proficient in SQL.

-**My study program is Bachelor of Science(BSc) and the project is done in Python, and the code documentation and the code itself is all in English**
+**My study program is Bachelor of Science(BSc) and the project is done entirely in Python.
+The code documentation and the code itself is all in English**

 **Algorithms I will use:**